What is Exoscale Simple Object Storage?

 Another good use case is a document management system.
 Document management systems require a database to store and manage a list of documents, which has to be run on an Exoscale instance.
 Still, the documents themselves can be uploaded to Exoscale SOS to provide affordable, near-limitless storage without an up-front commitment.
 This is a good fit because the documents require most of the storage space in a document management system.

-On Exoscale SOS data is stored in so-called buckets.
+On Exoscale SOS data is stored in buckets.
 The files can be structured into a directory tree, just like on a typical computer.
 The web or application program interface (API) serves as a standard point to up-and-download files.

 Exoscale SOS Pricing